680 pointsby yurivish5 months ago51 comments

 Now to be honest I saw this bug, but I decided to just release it anyways because I also already had the v2 in the works which incidentally already had this issue fixed.

-• rnotaro12 days ago
+• rnotaro5 months ago

 This vibed coded implementation is buggy.